Phantom-StormX/CeaserCypher-Java/README.md

 4. The fxml updates and shows the result of the users input.

 #### Challenges
-- learning how to code a cesear ciper in java
+- learning about the caeser cipher, and how to make it function in java code.
 - Allowing the program to run all the classes at once.
 I had to use AI to help me with this part and it said to make a seperate class, using a parent to combine all of the information.
 It actually makes it more organized and easy to understand.

 #### Credentials